Pret-a-LLOD/Lexicon-LLOD/README.md

 Besides, BabelNet info can be accessed in two different ways.
 The first one uses BN SPARQL Endpoint (https://babelnet.org/sparql/).
 It is executed if BN_API is not provided.
 The second one uses py_babelnet library and requires and API Key.
 The API Key can be obtained by registering to BabelNet.
 Notices, though, that there is a limit in the number of queries to BabelNet that one can run per day.

+The method assumes that Apertium RDF is exposed at http://dbserver.acoli.cs.uni-frankfurt.de:5005/apertium/sparql

 ## License

 Lexicon-LLOD was developed by the SID group (University of Zaragoza).